gogirlorganisation/thegirlcode.github.io/README.md

 },
 ```

-Now add an instance of the `HtmlWebpackPlugin` to the `plugins` array in the webpack config.
+Now add an instance of `HtmlWebpackPlugin` to the `plugins` array in the webpack config.

 ```js
 plugins: [